samjones1001/pocket-clone-backend/README.md

     - `DB_USERNAME`
     - `DB_PASSWORD`

-Once this setup is complete, you will be able to run the api locally by navigating to the root directory of the project and using `./gradlew bottRun`.
+Once this setup is complete, you will be able to run the api locally by navigating to the root directory of the project and using `./gradlew bootRun`.

 #### Test Mode